Tobias Myers shuts down Tigers’ bats while Brewers break out of offensive slump in 10-0 win

 Perkins hit his second run-scoring triple and Brice Turang followed with an RBI single to give Milwaukee a double-digit lead.

 Turang finished 4-for-5 with two RBIs and two runs scored.
-Perkins and Christian Yelich each had three hits.
+Perkins and Christian Yelich each had three hits for the Brewers, who have won six of their last nine games.

 UP NEXT